Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow

 \subsection{A-priori estimates}

-In this section we establish a bound on $\alpha^N_k$ that is uniform in $N$.
+In this section we establish a bound on the $\alpha^N_j$, which were defined in Proposition~\ref{prop:IP_solution}, that is uniform in $N$.
 This is complicated by the fact that in the coercivity estimate of $\Ecal$ at time step $j$, the term $\norm{P^N_j}_{\Lrm^s}^s$ occurs with a negative sign (see Lemma~\ref{lem:E_coerc}).
-The exponent $s > 1$ makes $\norm{P^N_j}_{\Lrm^s}^s$ grow superlinearly in $\sum_{j=1}^j \Var(\Sigma^N_j)$, potentially causing blow-up in finite time.
+The exponent $s > 1$ makes $\norm{P^N_j}_{\Lrm^s}^s$ grow superlinearly in $\sum_{\ell=1}^j \Var(\Sd^N_{\ell})$, potentially causing blow-up in finite time.
 In order to deal with this, we first establish a nonlinear Gronwall-type lemma:

 \begin{lemma} Let $T > 0$, $N \in \N$, and let $h \colon \R \to [0,\infty)$ be a continuous and increasing function.
 Assume that the sequence of real numbers $a_j \in \R$, $j = 0, \ldots, N$, satisfies the difference inequality